When Ritchie Blackmore and Ronnie James Dio United in Rainbow

-August 1975 signaled a new beginning for one of hard rock’s greatest stars, Ritchie Blackmore, who unveiled the first fruits of his brand-new band, Ritchie Blackmore’s Rainbow.
+The summer of 1975 signaled a new beginning for one of hard rock’s greatest stars, Ritchie Blackmore, who unveiled the first fruits of his brand-new band, Ritchie Blackmore’s Rainbow.
 The group featured the remnants of defunct boogie rockers Elf, including a singer named Ronnie James Dio.

-Blackmore had established his legend as the driving force behind heavy metal godfathers Deep Purple, with whom he’d spent the better part of the previous decade and recorded no less than nine studio albums (and a handful of live ones) until abruptly announcing his departure in mid-1975.
+Blackmore had established his legend as the driving force behind heavy metal godfathers Deep Purple, with whom he’d spent the better part of the previous decade and recorded nine studio albums (and a handful of live ones) until abruptly announcing his departure in mid-1975.
 It didn't come as much of a surprise, since he'd been unhappy with Deep Purple for more than a year.
 It boiled down to control, ego and good old-fashioned musical differences.

-There was also some pithy disagreements — like the guitarist’s dismay over his bandmates' refusal to record a cover of Quatermass' “Black Sheep of the Family” — and big-picture issues, namely Blackmore’s disinterest in the funk and soul influences being brought into Purple records by new Mk.
+There was also some notable disagreements — like the guitarist’s dismay over his bandmates' refusal to record a cover of Quatermass' “Black Sheep of the Family” — and big-picture issues, namely Blackmore’s disinterest in the funk and soul influences being brought into Deep Purple records by new Mk.
 III members David Coverdale and Glenn Hughes.

 In any case, what began as an informal session to record that Quatermass song during a break in Deep Purple’s U.S. tour in the fall of 1974 laid the groundwork for Rainbow’s creation — once Blackmore and Dio discovered their strong musical rapport while co-writing “Sixteenth Century Greensleeves” as a potential B-side.

-So after begrudgingly resuming his Purple duties long enough to complete the Stormbringer LP, Blackmore reconvened with Dio, drummer Gary Driscoll, bassist Craig Gruber and keyboardist Mickey Lee Soule at Hamburg’s Musicland Studios in February 1975 to start work on Rainbow’s first album, with producer Martin Birch behind the recording console.
+So after begrudgingly resuming his Deep Purple duties long enough to complete the Stormbringer LP, Blackmore reconvened with Dio, drummer Gary Driscoll, bassist Craig Gruber and keyboardist Mickey Lee Soule at Hamburg’s Musicland Studios in February 1975 to start work on Rainbow’s first album, with producer Martin Birch behind the recording console.

 Not to be outdone, the hard-driving “Snake Charmer” brought things down to earth, while “If You Don't Like Rock 'n' Roll” revisited Elf’s charging boogie style.
 And there were two covers — the surprisingly playful “Black Sheep of the Family” and the driving, cowbell-powered instrumental “Still I'm Sad” — to round out Rainbow’s formidable introduction.